Course content

 The course offers an introduction to research methodology and how to write scientific research reports and project proposals.
 The course will introduce students to the challenges in research design and analysis as well as preparing students in writing their thesis.
 There will be offered both theoretical perspectives and practical exercises.
 This course focuses on topics such as science, research, validity, research processes and problems, research issues and questions and the significance of research.

 The course consists of two main parts.
-First part consists of two days of lectures and plenary exercise sessions.
-This first part ends by a mandatory submission of a proposed topic and plan for the Master, Second part of the course consists of work in seminar groups where students are allocated according to the topic chosen for their Master thesis.
+The first part consists of five days of lectures and plenary exercise sessions.
+This first part ends by a mandatory submission of a proposed topic and plan for the Master Thesis.
+The second part of the course consists of work in seminar groups where students are allocated according to the topic chosen for their Master thesis.
 In these groups students must present a Draft Research proposal, make comments to two other research proposals, and present a Revised Research proposal.
 The second part of the course ends by a mandatory submission of a Final Research proposal, which is awarded pass or fail.
 Students that have failed to take part in mandatory activities will automatically fail the course.

 Learning outcome